Paul-Borisov/nextjs-rest-to-graphql-adapter-on-page-router/README.md

 - Technical stack: Next.js 15, React 19, TypeScript, GraphQL with Apollo Server and Client, Apollo RestLink, Apollo Integrations for Next.js Page Router setup, public REST API endpoints, Tailwind, Radix UI, local **json-server**, which starts with **concurrently** module and provides a local REST API endpoint (made from a locallly stored JSON file **public/employees.json**).

-- I intentionally chose Next.js on Page Router for developing this web application by the reason.
-The matter is Apollo Server Integrations for Next.js do not have an stable package for App Router.
-This is the state on Oct 14, 2024.
+- I intentionally chose Next.js with the Page Router for developing this web application.
+The reason is that Apollo Server Integrations for Next.js do not yet have a stable package for the App Router.
+This was the state as of October 14, 2024.

 - After you open the Homepage at http://localhost:3000, the adapter connects to all REST API URLs found in **.env**, retrieves and parses data samples.